fivetran/dbt_linkedin_source/README.md

     linkedin_ads__use_local_currency: True # false by default -- uses USD
 ```

+Note: It should be noted that conversions are only reported in the local currency and are brought into our models as `conversion_value_in_local_currency`.

 ### Passing Through Additional Metrics
 By default, this package will select `clicks`, `impressions`, `cost` and `conversion_value_in_local_currency` from the source reporting tables `ad_analytics_by_campaign` and `ad_analytics_by_creative` to store into the corresponding staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) and transformed (`transform_sql`) if desired, but not required.
 Only the `name` of each metric field is required.
 Use the below format for declaring the respective pass-through variables: